 The accounting equation is the fundamental equation that keeps together a balance sheet.
 Indeed, it states that assets always equal liability plus equity.
-The foundation of accounting is the double-entry system which assumes that a company balance sheet can be broken down in assets, and how they get sources (either though equity/capital or liability/debt).
+The foundation of accounting is the double-entry system which assumes that a company balance sheet can be broken down into assets and how they get sources (either through equity/capital or liability/debt).

-Case study: Imagine you are starting a company, which manufactures biscuits.
-Beside the cost to run the operations, you need the machine to produce them.
+Case study: Imagine you are starting a company that manufactures biscuits.
+Besides the cost of running the operations, you need the machine to produce them.

 In total, for the machine you need $100,000.

 The purchase is financed: 80% through equity and 20% through debt.

 Even though this transaction is one step in the real world, it becomes three steps in the accounting world: